Whole-body health benefits of eating fibre: Are you getting enough?

 Fibre makes you feel more full, so can help with weight loss.

 Fibre can also be less energy dense, so there are fewer calories in the same measure of food.

 One study found that women who ate more whole grains and total fibre consistently gained less weight over 12 years than those who ate less fibre and whole grains.
 Another study found that women with low-fibre, high-fat diets were more likely to be overweight than those following high-fibre, low-fat diets.

-When you increase dietary fibre, do it gradually to avoid gastric distress, and drink plenty of fluids to avoid constipation.
+When you increase dietary fibre do it gradually to avoid abdominal discomfort, and drink plenty of fluids to avoid constipation.

 Soluble fibre may help lower total blood cholesterol levels.
 It may also have a role in reducing blood pressure and inflammation.